What's the Difference Between Assisted Living and Memory Care?

 Factors That Affect Cost

 At our select continuing care retirement communities (CCRC), we provide three or four levels of care at one location.
-Some of our other communities also offer more than one level of care.
+Many of our other communities offer more than one level of care.

-We encourage you to have visitors—spending time with family is key to living a full and rich life.
+We encourage you to have visitors—spending time with family is key to living a rich life.
 Invite them over and share a chef-inspired meal or participate in a community activity together.

 We know how crucial proper nutrition is in maintaining overall health and wellness.
 In order to meet your loved one’s nutritional needs, both of our assisted living and memory care communities have services available to provide assistance for your loved one as assessed in their service plan.